QuentinMaz/MTFramework/README.md

-# Metamorphic Testing of Optimality in AI Planners (MorphinPlan)
+# Mutation Adequacy Test Case Selection for Metamorphic Testing of AI Planners (MorphinPlan)

 MorphinPlan is a framework that sets up metamorphic testing for checking optimal planning.
 In the following, we detail the different steps to replicate the experiments done to evaluate this tool, from their execution to the data mining.
 Please do not rename the folder of the repository when cloning (i.e., use `git clone` command without additional parameter).